Chertsey: Chertsey Meads

 Chertsey Meads adjoin a start of a southern variant of the Thames Path on the south bank from where the path crosses the river at Chertsey Bridge.
 On the north of this park is the main Thameside development, the Bridge Wharf estate, through which passes this strand of the Thames Path, the long northern border then follows the Thames towards Addlestone to the confluence, by private houses, on the south side of the River Bourne, Chertsey.
 Narrower parks and allotments, interspersed by relatively few developments, follow this brook upstream through the town centre, which rises a few miles above Virginia Water (the actual lake of the same name as the more recent settlement as a whole) to its north and south.
 Much of its upper catchment area still remains Crown Estate.

 Altogether the open space covers 170 acres.
 Nearby across Bridge Street by the bridge, to the north of this, is the Chertsey Camping and Caravanning Club Site There is another camping site at Laleham Park on the opposite bank of the Thames.

 Annually, in early August, the Chertsey Agricultural Show is held here.

 Great Cockcrow Railway

 This 7.25" gauge miniature railway, off Hardwick Lane, opened in September 1968.

 The Black Cherry Fair

 This is an annual event on the 2nd Saturday of July each year with live music and refreshments.

+The fair began in 1440 when King Henry VI granted a fair on St Ann's Hill.
+It was to be held on July 12th which was the feast of St Ann.
+In the 1500s the fair transferred into Chertsey.
+It survived into the 20th Century but was suspended in World War 2, and not revived until 1975.